Long-Form V-Mail Envelope

 Biographical / Historical

-VV-Mail is short for Victory Mail.
-It was used during World War II from June 1942 to November 1945.
-This postal system was established to reduce shipping and airplane space which freed up room for valuable supplies.
+V-Mail is short for Victory Mail.
+It was a postal system used during World War II from June 1942 to November 1945.
+It was established to reduce shipping and airplane space, freeing up room for valuable supplies.
 V-Mail provided quick mail service to soldiers overseas and in the United States.

 A form of V-Mail allowed the letter to be photographed into microfilm, which was then reproduced and delivered.
-When a letter wasn't microfilmed it was termed "long-form" and was sent through the mail as is.
+When a letter wasn't microfilmed it was termed "long-form" and was sent through the mail as it was.

 Extent